Quorn, South Australia: Tourism

-A main attraction in Quorn is the Pichi Richi Railway.
+A main attraction in Quorn is Flinders Gin Distillery and the Pichi Richi Railway.
 There are also self-guided walking tours in the town, including several based around the town's historic old buildings, the railway yards and other historic locations.
+There are a number of hotels, takeaways and cafés in town.

-Quorn recently installed signage outside the historic buildings for historic and tourist information.
+In mid 2020 The Flinders Ranges Council installed signage outside the historic buildings for historic and tourist information.
 The Flinders Ranges Visitor Information Centre / Pichi Richi Railway in the Quorn railway station has a museum, and provides visitor information including workshop tours, bookings for travel on the railway, accommodation information, heritage self-guided walking maps and souvenirs.

-There are a number of restaurants, bistro and cafes in town. at the hotels on Railway Terrace, (Transcontinental, Austral, Criterion Hotels) and cafe's including Teas on the Terrace and Quandong Café.
-Emilys Bistro in First Street is currently closed.

 The Heysen Trail and the Mawson Trail, a pair of long-distance trails dedicated respectively to walking and cycling, pass through town and there are many bushwalks and four-wheel drive tracks.

 Quorn is a stopover for many travellers coming from Adelaide to explore the Flinders Ranges.
 The tourist office is in the Quorn Railway Station provides free information, maps and trails to safely see the best sites in the Flinders, including Warren Gorge, Kanyaka Station, Proby's Grave and Itali Itali.

 The grain silos in the Quorn railway yards are viewing area for a nightly film showing the local history or Quorn and surrounds and on display every evening after dark.
 This is an open-air and free event.

 Quorn has also been the location for several popular films, including The Shiralee, Sunday Too Far Away, Gallipoli, Wolf Creek, The Sundowners, The Lighthorsemen and The Last Ride starring Hugo Weaving.
 In 2014 Russell Crowe directed The Water Diviner, using the Pichi Richi Railway for the railway scenes.